 As exposure to particulates and nitrous oxide increased, so did deaths from cardiovascular disease.
 But those whose diets resembled the Mediterranean pattern most had only a 2 percent increase, compared to 10 percent for those eating a standard American diet.
 People who ate more like Americans rather than Mediterraneans were 12 percent more likely to die of heart attacks with each part-per-billion increase in nitrous oxide.
 Those who followed the Mediterranean model saw only a 4 percent increase in heart attack deaths as nitrous oxide levels rose 1 ppb.

 On the other hand, the scientists found no correlation between diet and the effects of ozone.
-Antioxidants may not help reduce against that form of air pollution.
+Antioxidants may not help reduce that form of air pollution.

 What About Other Benefits of a Mediterranean Diet?